toptal/picasso/docs/decisions/11-autosave.md

 The implementation of the feature can be split into three parts as follows:

 - To listen for form state changes, a `final-form` decorator that triggers a callback to notify the parent component with the latest values will be implemented.

-  For performance reasons, there will be made as a subscription functionality so that a component can listen to only specific field value changes.
+- For performance reasons, the decorator will have a subscription functionality so that a component can listen to only specific field value changes.

 - There won't be any changes to the `picasso-forms/Form` component since the decorator can be plugged in by using the `decorators` prop.